Home Blog Lawyer for Negligence

 Like most legal matters, the cost of hiring a lawyer for negligence can vary depending on the case and the attorney.

-However, typical attorney fees usually range from about $100 an hour to $400 an hour.
+However, typical attorney fees usually range from about $100 an hour to $400 an hour, depending on the complexity of the case, the attorney’s experience and reputation, and the jurisdiction.
 Suppose you seek compensation for damages or injuries caused by another party's negligence.
 In that case, your lawyer will likely charge a contingency fee based on how much they win for you in court.
 Your attorney might also charge hourly fees if they're working with you on an ongoing basis.

 Meet some lawyers on our platform